pSpaces/SpaceJS/README.md

 })
 ```

-## Loading SpaceJS-based source file in a browser page
+## Loading SpaceJS-based source file in a web page
 Node.js is not intended to write client-side scripts, cause of `require()` instruction which browser can not execute.
 However, there are some useful Node.js packages meant to "convert" a Node.js-based source file into a JavaScript file loadable via HTML `<script>` tag:
 * browserify (https://www.npmjs.com/package/browserify)
 * watchify, which acts as a file watcher (https://www.npmjs.com/package/watchify).